nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 academic peer-reviewed paper on these congestion control algorithms, see http://dl.acm.org/citation.cfm?id=2756518 .

-New Reno
+NewReno
 ^^^^^^^^
-New Reno algorithm introduces partial ACKs inside the well-established Reno algorithm.
+NewReno algorithm introduces partial ACKs inside the well-established Reno algorithm.
 This and other modifications are described in RFC 6582.
 We have two possible congestion window increment strategy: slow start and congestion avoidance.
 Taken from RFC 5681:

   During slow start, a TCP increments cwnd by at most SMSS bytes for each ACK received that cumulatively acknowledges new data.
 Slow start ends when cwnd exceeds ssthresh (or, optionally, when it reaches it, as noted above) or when congestion is observed.
 While traditionally TCP implementations have increased cwnd by precisely SMSS bytes upon receipt of an ACK covering new data, we RECOMMEND that TCP implementations increase cwnd, per Equation :eq:`newrenocongavoid`,